Mzhai-org/spring-boot-security/README.md

 # spring-boot-security
 spring boot integration with spring security and thymeleaf simple  demo

-use the thymeleaf form submit not a The separation of front-end and back-end project
+use the thymeleaf form submit not a separation of front-end and back-end project

 I hope I can help you.